THCLab/dkms-bindings/bindings/node.js/README.md

-# Installation

-`npm i keri.js`

 # Overview

 Javascript (NodeJS) client for managing KERI based Identifiers.
-See top level [README](https://github.com/THCLab/keri-bindings) to get acquainted with more generic overview and clients features.
+See top level [README](https://github.com/THCLab/dkms-bindings) to get acquainted with more generic overview and clients features.

 ## A note for consumers